MagaluCloud/magalu/mgc/cli/docs/iam/Invitations/list.md

 ## Flags:
 ```
 -h, --help          help for list
-    --status enum   Invite status (one of "expired", "pending" or "rejected")
+    --status enum   InviteStatusEnum (one of "expired", "pending" or "rejected")
 ```

 ## Global Flags: